April was having a tough day. An

 “Fuck off, you little anty cunt,”

 she screamed and grabbed the largest rock she could

 it over to the remaining ants, where a

 bigger squashing massacre took place.
 With only two

 of petrol on them, shoved a flaming rag in a bottle

 © Carl Burkitt 2017

-This poem is part of a challenge for National Poetry Writing Month, with the final word on each line making Tim Key’s ‘The Main Ant’ poem.
+This poem is part of a challenge for National Poetry Writing Month 2017 – a different style of poem each day about a woman called April.
+The final word on each line making Tim Key’s ‘The Main Ant’ poem.